microsoft/Windows-Sandbox/README.md

 ## Contributing

+**NOTE**: This repository is only for utilities to be used with Windows Sandbox.
+If you would like to submit feedback for Windows Sandbox itself, please go through our [Feedback Portal](https://aka.ms/windowssandbox-fb).

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.